Patios, Decks, and Porches

 - construct guardrail such that a ball with 4 inches diameter cannot pass through any openings (R312.1.3)

 - The National Electrical Code (NEC 2017) requires the installation of lighting and properly installed GFCI electrical outlet(s) for new decks and porches.

 The following documentation must be submitted before a permit can be approved and issued.

-- Submit a completed Building Permit Application (PDF).
+- Submit a completed Building Permit Application (PDF) and Support Statement (PDF).

-- Provide a Framing Plan or meet with the inspector to go over the proposed project.
+- Provide a Construction/Framing Plan for review or meet with the inspector to go over the proposed project.